khalilh2002/Smart_marketplace/README.md

 # Smart Marketplace

 Smart Marketplace is a full-stack job portal application designed to connect clients with freelancers.
-It features an intelligent job creation system powered by Groq's LPU Inference Engine, allowing users to generate detailed job postings from simple prompts.
+It features an intelligent job creation system powered by Groq's API , allowing users to generate detailed job postings from simple prompts.
 The application is built with a modern tech stack, featuring an ASP.NET Core 8 backend and a React (Vite + TypeScript) frontend.

 ## Project Demo